-A visit to the Gap of Dunloe is one of the most popular things to do in Kerry.
+A morning spent exploring the Gap of Dunloe is one of the most popular things to do in Kerry.

 Situated between two stunning mountain ranges (the MacGillycuddy Reeks and Purple Mountain), the Gap of Dunloe is a fine place to whittle away an afternoon.